Evaluation access for regulated & quality-critical systems

 No

 TrailMQ does not compete with your broker.
-It makes broker decisions, machine context and deviation evidence visible, reviewable and explainable.
+It makes broker decisions and their surrounding evidence visible, reviewable and explainable.

 Regulated environments